dsobhani8/ASICS/README.md

 To upload your own dataset ensure your file is a csv with 'system_input' and 'is_correct' as the variable names.
 The value for is_correct should be True or False.

-In the HPD is_correct=True represents whether Llama won.
+In the HPD is_correct=True represents whether Llama was preferred to Claude.